Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 APIs Integration: Integrate NASA and other relevant APIs for real-time data visuals.
 Upcoming Features:

-"What If" feature: Use points to unlock scenarios depicting consequences of not addressing the SDGs.

 Project Ranking System: Implement a voting-based ranking system for projects uploaded by students.

 ODIS Module: Integration of student-created short-form videos globally, enhancing engagement.

+"What If" feature: Use points to unlock scenarios depicting consequences of not addressing the SDGs.

+Team Members:

+- Gloria Bazán
+- Camila Dominguez
+- Ivan Machado
+- Camila Toledo